-Most of the credit cards I’ve review focus on earning airline miles, hotel points or some form of transferable points (Chase Ultimate Rewards, Citi ThankYou Points or AMEX Membership rewards).
+Most of the credit cards I’ve reviewed focus on earning airline miles, hotel points or some form of transferable points (Chase Ultimate Rewards, Citi ThankYou Points or AMEX Membership rewards).
 However, when I talked about the differences in reward credit cards, there was another category I mentioned – the cashback card.
-This type of card won’t get you overseas in a fancy cabin, but it may help you pay the taxes on the ticket you’re purchasing with miles you’ve earned in a different program.
-Taking into consideration that many cards today offer business and first-class tickets at large discounts, it may be a better value to buy a ticket with cash instead of redeeming miles.
-A cashback card can help to offset those out of pocket expenses.

-Most of the cashback cards offer a flat 1.5% to 2% back on purchases but one card stands out offering up to 4% back in some categories, albeit with some restrictions.
-If you’re already a member of their club, this may be a great card for your spending.
+Most cashback cards offer a flat 1.5% to 2% back on purchases but one card stands out offering up to 4% back in some categories, albeit with some restrictions.
+If you’re already a member of Costco, this is an excellent card for your spending.

 The Citi Costco Anywhere Visa card earns cash back on every purchase and the money is issued as a check each February – it can be used to purchase merchandise or redeemed for cash at a Costco location.
 If you’re a frequent Costco shopper, this card might be an excellent choice for you.
 Here are the details on the card:

 Annual Fee – There’s no annual fee for this card if you have a Costco membership.
 Gold Star membership at Costco starts at $60 a year (plus tax).

 Sign Up Benefits – The Costco Anywhere Visa doesn’t give any sign-up bonus.
 This isn’t why you sign up for this card.
 So if you’re looking for a huge points bump, this isn’t the card for you.

 Spending Bonus Categories – The Costco Anywhere Visa has some great bonus categories.